TIYDC/newline-assistant/README.md

-# TIYO Assistant
+# TIYO Assistant (TA)

 This is a chrome extension to assist with The Iron Yard Online for instructors.
-Since this is not (yet?) a distributed extension, you will need to clone this repo (or download it) in order to use it.
+Think of it as your digital TA.

 * [Using this extension](#using-this-extension)
   * [Install It](#install-it)